jlevy/kash/README.md

 ### What is Included?

-I've tried to build independently useful pieces that fit together in a simple way:
+I’ve tried to build independently useful pieces that fit together in a simple way:

 - The kash **action framework**: